Khmer Air Force: Footwear

-White and brown low laced leather shoes were prescribed to wear with either the white summer dress and the earlier AVRK khaki service/work uniform for all-ranks and, after 1956 black ones were required for Air Force officers wearing the new blue-grey officers' dress uniform on formal occasions.
-On service dress, all Air Force ground personnel wore brown leather US M-1943 Combat Service Boots and French M1953 "Rangers" (Rangers modéle 1953) or French canvas-and-rubber Pataugas tropical boots, and sandals; after March 1970, the KAF standardized on American M-1967 black leather and Jungle boots, and South Vietnamese Bata tropical boots, which replaced much of the older combat footwear.
+White and brown low laced leather shoes were prescribed to wear with either the white summer dress and the earlier AVRK khaki service/work uniform for all-ranks and after 1956, black ones were required for Air Force officers wearing the new blue-grey officers' dress uniform on formal occasions.
+On service dress, all Air Force ground personnel wore brown leather U.S. M-1943 Combat Service Boots and French M1953 "Rangers" (Rangers modéle 1953) or French Pataugas olive canvas-and-rubber jungle boots, white low tennis shoes, flip-flops and leather peasant sandals; after March 1970, the KAF standardized on American M-1967 black leather boots with DMS "ripple" pattern rubbler sole and Jungle boots, Canadian Bata tropical boots and South Vietnamese black canvas-and-rubber Indigenous Combat Boots, which replaced much of the older combat footwear.

 Air Force ranks

 The AVRK used the same standard FARK/FANK French-style rank chart as the Army, though differing in some of its nomenclature and in color details.
 Flag and senior officers' (Officiers généraux, officiers supérieurs et officiers subalternes) ranks were worn on light blue removable shoulder boards (with gold laurel-like leaf embroidery on the outer edge for generals) or shoulder strap slides, both with a miniature royal coat-of-arms featuring a winged crown device on the inner end; NCO and airmen (Sous-officiers et aviateurs) ranks were worn on both upper sleeves.
-On the field uniform, officers' ranks were worn on chest tabs in lieu of the shoulder strap slides; Army-style metal chevrons pinned to the chest were worn by NCOs whilst airmen (Hommes de troupe) wore no insignia.
+On the field uniform, officers' ranks were worn on chest tabs in lieu of the shoulder strap slides; Army-style metal or cloth chevrons pinned to the chest were worn by NCOs whilst airmen (Hommes de troupe) wore no insignia.

 After March 1970 the AVNK adopted black shoulder boards and shoulder strap slides with a pair of stylised wings at the inner end, which replaced the earlier royal crest, but the basic rank sequence remained unchanged.
 In 1972, some KAF officers began wearing on their flight suits or OG jungle fatigues metal pin-on collar rank insignia identical to the pattern adopted that same year by their Army counterparts.